 We review your message

-We look at your background, readiness, and what kind of support you need most while SMADA completes final licensing steps.
+We look at your background, readiness, and what kind of support you need most while SMADA completes the licensing process.

 We follow up personally

-The goal is a human response, calm guidance, and a clearer path while licensing moves toward completion expected by the end of April.
+The goal is a human response, calm guidance, and a clearer path while the licensing process continues.

 Reassurance